Joely Fisher: Career

 In 1994, Fisher was cast as Paige Clark on the sitcom Ellen, first appearing in the second season.
 She played the role for four seasons until the series ended in 1998.
 That same year, she earned a Golden Globe Award nomination for Best Supporting Actress – Series, Miniseries or Television Film at the 55th Golden Globe Awards.
 She followed Ellen with the role of Dr. Brenda Bradford in the film Inspector Gadget (1999).

 Fisher's Broadway debut was as a replacement for the role of Betty Rizzo in the revival of Grease (1994).
 She was also a replacement for the role of Sally Bowles in the revival of Cabaret (1998).
 Her vocal range is alto.

 Fisher's career in music not only landed her on Broadway but she was featured in albums.
 Her most noted album was Tradition: a Family at Christmas which she, her sister Tricia and their mother Connie Stevens sang various Christmas carols.
 She sang her own solo on "Grown Up Christmas List".
 Her vocals are also heard singing "One for My Baby" in Harold Arlen's album STAGE.

 From 2003 until 2005, Fisher starred in the Lifetime network's drama series Wild Card as insurance investigator Zoe Busiek.
 After that, she had a recurring role as Lynette Scavo (Felicity Huffman)'s boss Nina Fletcher on Desperate Housewives.
 From 2006 until 2010, Fisher starred opposite actor Brad Garrett as Joy Stark in the Fox TV sitcom 'Til Death.
+In 2018, Fischer starred in A Shakespeare Jubilee! directed by Louis Fantasia at The Wallis in Beverly Hills.

 In 2021, Fisher starred as Irene Cody in the Lifetime film Girl in the Basement which was inspired by the Fritzl case.

 Fisher serves on the advisory board of Voters of Tomorrow, an advocacy organization that promotes political engagement among Generation Z.